A Guide to Understanding Network Tokenization

-Similar to standard provider tokenization, network tokenization works by exchanging sensitive cardholder data such as the PAN for a nonsensitive placeholder called a token that offers the same functionality of the original data without the associated risk.
+Similar to standard provider tokenization, network tokenization works by exchanging sensitive cardholder data, such as the PAN, for a nonsensitive placeholder called a token that offers the same functionality as the original data without the associated risk.

-- Client sends a payment authorization to TokenEx with a TokenEx token or a network token.
+- The client sends a payment authorization to TokenEx with a TokenEx token or a network token.

 - TokenEx passes the payment authorization with the network token and cryptogram to the client’s payment gateway.